 Final Thoughts for Researchers

 The emergence of TTP signals the NSF’s commitment to impact.
 They are no longer just looking for papers and citations; they are looking for solutions that can be translated into practice.
-Whether you are just starting to think about a use case or you have a partner ready to test your prototype, the TIP Directorate has created a path for you.
-The TTP program gives you the financial runway to focus on the engineering and application of your science, which traditional research grants often will not cover.
+Whether you are just starting to think about a use case or you have a partner ready to test your prototype, the NSF's TIP Directorate has created a path for you.
+The TTP program gives you the financial runway, potentially totaling nearly $4 million before you even consider a startup, to focus on the engineering and application of your science, all while staying at the Univeristy.

 How the Leslie Entrepreneurial Institute Can Help

-Navigating these federal programs can be complex, but the Leslie Entrepreneurial Institute is here to support NYU faculty, postdocs, and PhDs through every step of this journey.
+Navigating these federal programs can be complex, but the Leslie Entrepreneurial Institute and the Office of Sponsored Programs are here to support NYU faculty, postdocs, and PhDs through every step of this journey.

-We offer Tech Venture Workshops which serve as the perfect first step to gain the lineage needed for NSF (National) I-Corps and TTP-T. You can also access 1:1 venture coaching to determine which TTP track aligns with your current research and how to craft a compelling impact narrative.
-Through our Tech Venture Program, we help you prepare for the high-stakes requirements of NSF TIP proposals.
+The Leslie Institute offers the Tech Venture Workshops which serve as the perfect first step to gain the lineage needed for NSF (National) I-Corps and TTP-T. You can also access 1:1 venture coaching to determine which TTP track aligns with your current research and how to craft a compelling impact narrative.

 Are you ready to translate your research into practice?
 Sign up for a coaching session at the Leslie eLab or learn more about our Tech Venture Program to start your journey from lab to life.